 If she's out and about, Mitchell loves stopping by a superfood bar that's near her training venue to grab a smoothie and a "toastie," or grilled cheese.
 "I love this vegan pesto toastie, which has pesto, vegan cheese, and avocado," she says.
 "I usually ask them to add shiitake mushrooms and vegan beef to it too, just to make sure there's plenty of protein."

-3. Dinner: vegan burgers and homemade fries or a Buddha bowl
+3. Dinner: vegan burgers and homemade fries or a grain bowl

 Mitchell ends her day in the best way possible—with a burger and fries.
 "I love making vegan burgers with homemade fries.
 All of the protein is in the patty," she says.
 "If I don't choose the Beyond Meat patty, then I'll go for a bean mix patty because I know there will be enough protein in that, too—plus, they're really filling."